 JUCY's self-contained campers make freedom camping easier.
-We're big believers in being socially and environmentally responsible campers so we've made sure our JUCY Condo, Chaser, Compass, and Coaster vehicles all have the toilet and water facilities to keep you a happy camper.
+We're big believers in being socially and environmentally responsible campers so we've made sure our JUCY Condo and Chaser vehicles both have the toilet and water facilities to keep you a happy camper.

 We also want to make sure you know how to freedom camp legally and safely.
 To avoid fines and unfriendly welcomes, follow our guide to freedom camping responsibly in New Zealand.

 CHOOSE WHERE YOU FREEDOM CAMP CAREFULLY

 You can incur an instant $200 fine if you: